Three-dimensional integrated circuit: Monolithic 3D ICs

 True monolithic 3D ICs are built in layers on a single semiconductor wafer, which is then diced into 3D ICs.
 There is only one substrate, hence no need for aligning, thinning, bonding, or through-silicon vias.
 In general, monolithic 3D ICs are still a developing technology and are considered by most to be several years away from production.

 Process temperature limitations can be addressed by partitioning the transistor fabrication into two phases.
 A high temperature phase which is done before layer transfer followed by a layer transfer using ion-cut, also known as layer transfer, which has been used to produce Silicon on Insulator (SOI) wafers for the past two decades.
-Multiple thin (10s–100s nanometer scale) layers of virtually defect-free Silicon can be created by utilizing low temperature (<400 °C) bond and cleave techniques, and placed on top of active transistor circuitry, followed by permanent finalization of the transistors using etch and deposition processes.
+Multiple thin (10s–100s nanometer scale) layers of virtually defect-free Silicon can be created by using low temperature (<400 °C) bond and cleave techniques, and placed on top of active transistor circuitry, followed by permanent finalization of the transistors using etch and deposition processes.
 This monolithic 3D IC technology has been researched at Stanford University under a DARPA-sponsored grant.

 CEA-Leti also developed monolithic 3D IC approaches, called sequential 3D IC.
 In 2014, the French research institute introduced its CoolCube™, a low-temperature process flow that provides a true path to 3DVLSI.

 At Stanford University, researchers designed monolithic 3D ICs using carbon nanotube (CNT) structures vs. silicon using a wafer-scale low temperature CNT transfer processes that can be done at 120 °C.